 Boat Davit Improvements.

-MTTC has awarded a contract and funding to NAVSEA/NAVSSES Philadelphia to commence this
+MTTC has awarded a contract and funding has been provided to NAVSEA/NAVSSES Philadelphia

-project.
-NAVSSES is currently investigating various potential technologies to solve
+to commence this project.
+NAVSSES is currently investigating various potential

-corrosion and brake problems.
-This project is expected to last for another year, including
+technologies to solve corrosion and brake problems.
+This project is expected to last for

 Vertical Package Conveyors.